linode/cluster-api-provider-linode/docs/src/topics/linode-cloud-controller-manager.md

 * Node Controller: used for managing node objects in k8s cluster
 * Service Controller: used for managing services and exposing them to outside world
 * Route Controller: used for managing routes when running k8s cluster within VPC
+* Node IPAM Controller: if enabled, it allocates pod cidrs to nodes

 ## Installing CCM in custom environments (linode specific only)